-The LOCKSS technology won the Computer Science Research Award from the Association of Computing Machinery in 2004.
-This page explains in more detail what sets the LOCKSS software apart, and how preservation works in LOCKSS.
+In 2004 The LOCKSS technology won the Computer Science Research Award from the Association of Computing Machinery.
+In 2014, the Council Of Research Libraries (CRL) audited the CLOCKSS archive against the TRAC criteria and awarded it their first ever perfect score in the Technologies, Technical Infrastructure, Security category for its use of the LOCKSS technology.
+This page explains in more detail what sets the LOCKSS software apart, and how preservation works in LOCKSS networks.

 Steps To Preservation

 A publisher gives permission for the LOCKSS system to preserve authorized content by putting online a LOCKSS permission statement and a LOCKSS manifest.
 A library uses the LOCKSS software to turn a mid-range PC, or the hardware equivalent, into a digital preservation appliance called a LOCKSS Box.

 Preservation requires three actions: a publisher to give permission for the target content to be preserved; for a library to bring online a LOCKSS box that has authorized access to the content; and for that LOCKSS box to be registered with one of a number of associated LOCKSS Alliance networks.